Our School App Stay connected on the go...

 Students will be able to utilise their investigative based skills learnt at KS3 and build on these as they progress through the required practical activities included within the GCSE course beginning in Year 10.

-Embedded within the KS3 and KS4 content are links to career paths and extended insights into various scientific careers.
+Embedded within the KS3 and KS4 content are links to career paths and extended insights into various scientific careers, providing inspiration and insight into a wide variety of conventional and non-conventional careers within science.

 Key Stage 4 to Key Stage 5

 Students will revisit topics that have been covered in both Key Stages.
-This exploration will be in much greater detail and breadth.
+This exploration will focus on specific aspects of a topic at a much greater detail, allowing students to develop intricate scientific understanding.

 At GCSE, students complete the required practical activities within all sciences which will prepare them well for the more challenging A-level practical assessment delivered across the Biology, Chemistry and Physics courses.